 Those tax rules are complex and in recent years have been changing at a bewildering pace.

-The UK remains an attractive place for international private clients to reside and acquire a home, but it has never been more important to take detailed professional advice before coming to the UK or acquiring a property.
-Waiting until after arrival or acquisition will now usually mean leaving it until too late.
+The UK remains an appealing place for international private clients to live and acquire a home, but it has never been more important to take detailed professional advice before coming to the UK or acquiring a property.
+Waiting until after your arrival or acquisition of a property is likely to be leaving it until too late.

 Midshore or Midtown?
 Changing trends in wealth structuring for Latin American clients

 Our panel discussed how Latin American international wealth structuring is changing, current trends and the impact of economic substance.